Mix together in a large bowl:

 Take off all the paper

 Put pieces of the same or similar colored crayons in clean soup can.
 Set it in a pan of hot water on the stove.
 Heat until the crayons melt.
-Pour the wax into one of the forms.
+Pour one melted crayon color into one of the forms.
+Continue until each form is filled with a different color.
 Use a clean can for each color you melt.
 When the wax is cool, pull out it of the tin and unwrap it.
 Get big pieces of paper and have fun coloring.

 Color your hard boiled eggs by soaking them in these dyes: